IBM/hello-carbon-vue3/apps/hello-carbon-vue3/README.md

 - [Pinia](https://pinia.vuejs.org/) — this replaces Vuex store
 - [i18next](https://www.i18next.com/) — this repo demonstrates how to include translations using i18next.
 All UI elements are translated and most content is translated.
-- [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) — REST calls via fetch
-- [@vueuse](https://vueuse.org/) — Lazy image loading, manage local storage, and many other useful utilities
+- [@vueuse](https://vueuse.org/) — Lazy image loading, manage local storage, useFetch wrapper for API with caching, and many other useful utilities
 - [cypress](https://www.cypress.io/) — Implement e2e tests with cypress to help screen PRs

 ## Carbon styles